Password Book

 As I’m working on my own digital decluttering and putting together a password book for my daughter, I was reminded just how valuable simple tools can be.
 They can help protect our time, our peace, and, in many ways, our finances by keeping important information accessible and organized.

-Funny story behind these alternative password book covers:
+Story behind these alternative password book covers:

 When my son started working, he would drop all the paperwork he received onto my desk.
-He was unsure what he needed to do with the papers, and most of it just needed to be filed.
+He was unsure what to do with the papers, and most of them just needed to be filed.
 So, when he turned 18, I created a file system just for him, complete with his own password book, so he could keep track of his own passwords.
 I got teased for it, as many asked if I was trying to push him out of the house, but this wasn't about rushing him out.
 It was about teaching him how to organize his own papers and responsibilities.

 Now that my daughter is approaching 18 and preparing to graduate, I’ve begun building a file system and a password book just for her.